cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 **Types of Claims**

 - **Planet Claim**
-Target a single planet.
+Target a single planet (not a Trade Station).
 Only ground units, PDS and Space Docks can be assigned to that claim.
 - **System Claim**
 Target an entire system.
 Any units can be assigned to that claim, but if ground units, PDS or a Space Dock are assigned, at least one non-Fighter ship must also be assigned.